Study of disease in Black Herefords affects human health

 A team from the clinic traveled to Iowa and tested all 143 cattle on the farm.
 Researchers told Hardin the effects of MSUD on cattle and humans were quite similar.

-None of the Shorthorn cattle tested positive for MSUD, Hardin says.
-But eventually, MSUD testing would become a requirement for the certified sire programs of both the American Black Hereford Association and the American Hereford Association, Hardin says.
+None of the Shorthorn cattle tested positive for MSUD, Hardin said.
+But eventually, MSUD testing would become a requirement for the certified sire programs of both the American Black Hereford Association and the American Hereford Association, Hardin said.

 And, there is good news on the human side.

-Hardin adds while he would not wish his journey on anyone, it has made him a better cattle producer.
+Hardin added while he would not wish his journey on anyone, it has made him a better cattle producer.

-“I’m glad it’s behind us, and I’m glad the pain we went through is able to help some other people,” he says.